anna-dz/data-science_psychology/tutorial.md

 ### Functions

 We perform analysis by running functions on data.
 A lot of functions are included in core R, some are in extension packages, and we can define new functions as we analyse data.
-To call a function, we first type function name, and then a set of brackets which may contain some arguments. **Example functions:**
+To call a function, we first type function name, and then a set of brackets which may contain some arguments.

+**Example functions:**

 ``` r
 # List files in current directory
 list.files()
 ```

     ##  [1] "google_trends_data" "iapt.csv"           "iapt_data"
     ##  [4] "iapt.R"             "iapt_reference"     "psych-ds.Rproj"
-    ## [7] "trends.csv"         "tutorial.html"      "tutorial.Rmd"
+    ##  [7] "trends.csv"         "tutorial_files"     "tutorial.md"
+    ## [10] "tutorial.Rmd"

 ``` r
 # Create a vector with three elements - a series of three numbers.